tuchk4/mutations/README.md

 # TODO:

-  - redev mutate main loop
+  - DONE* redev mutate main loop
   - Maybe implement rule execution as they were defined?
 Not by priority
   - Remove fields (or ignore) at .convert function?
+  - Fix broadcast

 # Mutate javascript objects and arrays